 So, how the flaw puts an effect on the victim?
 Well, it is only caused when there are insufficient validations on senders email input.
 It allows the attackers to inject shell command that can be executed on a web server in the context of Sendmail program.
 But it only happens when there is a presence of a web form that uses PHPMailer to send emails.

 The security team of Joomla recently quoted, “All places in the core Joomla API which send mail use the sender address set in the global configuration and does not allow for user input to be set elsewhere.
 However, extensions which bundle a separate version of PHPMailer or do not use the Joomla API to send email may be vulnerable to this issue.”

 On the other hand, WordPress team says, their WP_Mail function doesn’t have any bigger effect on their core code because they do not use the PHPMailer feature.
 Before the release of WordPress 4.7.1, lead developer of WordPress Dion Hulse said, the newer WordPress version will have the mitigation of such problematic issues.
 He also said, “We’re committed to only secure shipping libraries with WordPress, regardless of whether we use the feature or not.”

 Drupal team says, “Given the extreme criticality of this issue and the timing of its release we are issuing a Public Service Announcement to alert potentially affected Drupal site maintainers.”

 As you can see, the recent PHPMailer flaw can still put millions of websites at risk.
 So, it’s on you to be super careful.
+And how can you be super careful by yourself?
+You can follow the recommended cyber security tips and internet security tips!
 Hopefully, the article helps you.
 To know more upcoming security information, stay tuned.